numery009/Spring-Boot-And-Spring-Cloud/spring-cloud-config-server/README.md

    In this folder we have created for differnt file for each enviroment.
 (Dev, Test, Stage, Prod)
 2) We have a GitHub reposioty in the name "Github-Repository".
 And commit that folder on the GIthub.
 3) Finally we have created a Spring-Boot Application with the dependecy and configure the properties file.
+4) Dependncies we have uses here Config_server, Devtools, RabbitMQ.
+5) If any change will happen in the Local to Github repository.
+The reflection will not come up immediately to all the micro    services instance.
+That's why RabbitMQ dependency has been use.
+6) @EnableConfigServer annotation on the main server to Enable the Config Server.